auth-global/self-documenting-cryptography/README.md

 ![Property of YOUR COMPANY INC.](design-documents/media/property-tag.png)

-The Global Password Prehash Protocol (G3P) is a slow password hash function based on PHKDF and bcrypt.
-The algorithm behind G3P is a bit like an [Enigma rotary cipher machine](https://en.wikipedia.org/wiki/Enigma_machine) with an integrated [tape deck](https://en.wikipedia.org/wiki/Digital_Audio_Tape) and [loudspeaker](https://en.wikipedia.org/wiki/Loudspeaker) which provides a form of _digital watermarking_.[^steampunk]
+The [Global Password Prehash Protocol (G3P)](g3p-hash/lib/Crypto/G3P.hs) is [designed](design-documents/g3p.md) to be slow password hash function, based on PHKDF and bcrypt.
+The algorithm behind the G3P is a bit like an [Enigma rotary cipher machine](https://en.wikipedia.org/wiki/Enigma_machine) with an integrated [tape deck](https://en.wikipedia.org/wiki/Digital_Audio_Tape) and [loudspeaker](https://en.wikipedia.org/wiki/Loudspeaker) which provides a form of _digital watermarking_.[^steampunk]

 The position of the G3P's rotors are initialized by a _seguid_.
 Then the user types their username and password on the keyboard, which causes the position of the rotors to change.

 The G3P has no internal state beyond the position of the rotors.
 After the data entry process is complete, the username and password are no longer needed for the key-stretching phase.
 This is why the G3P design document describes these parameters as _horn-loaded_.

 Finally, the user plays a prerecorded message on the tape deck.
+This message is typically provided by the deployment to the user, and is typically not a secret.
+A reasonable choice of message might be something like "this password hash function is for employees of Your Company, Inc, to log into the website https://employees.your-company.example.
+If you run across any stolen password hashes, please call 555-YOUR-SPY and report them."[^tipline]

-This message should narrate the precise purpose of this particular password, thus serving as a digital variant of a physical property _tag_.
-As the message is played back on the loudspeaker, the process causes the position of the rotors to change accordingly.
+This message should narrate the precise purpose of this particular password, thus serving as a digital variant of a physical _property tag_ that you can affix to tangible property.
+As the message is played back on the loudspeaker, the watermarking process causes the position of the rotors to change accordingly.
 After this song-and-dance routine is complete, the final position of the rotors provides the derived key, which is also suitable as a traditional password hash.

-The G3P's primary security model is traditional: it must be impossible to decrypt a password hash, and the algorithm must consist of non-shortcuttable computations that are somewhat slow.
+The G3P's primary security model is traditional: it must be impossible to decrypt a password hash, the algorithm must provide key stretching, and it should also be perfectly suitable for use as a key derivation function.
 Any failure of the sound system integrated into the G3P must not impact this primary mission.

 Thus G3P's secondary security goal is that password hashes should be _traceable_ or _useless_ after they have been _stolen_.
 If you know how to crack a password hash, you should know where to report it as stolen.
 If you don't know where to report a password hash as stolen, you shouldn't be able to crack it.[^replaying_hashes]